MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-ef-step-03.md

 ## Next Steps

-In the next video, you'll learn how to add data support to your app.
+In the next video, you'll learn how to add web API support to your app.

 [Step 4: Exposing a Web API From Your ASP.NET Core App](tutorial-aspnet-ef-step-04.md)